teshomey/teshomey.github.io/README.md

 ## Short training I delivered
 - **Analysis of Variance Models Using SAS** (25-26 June 2016), for College of Agro-Industry and Land Resource staff, Haramaya University, Chiro Campus, Ethiopia
-- **LaTeX Document Preparation System Using WinEdt Software** (18-20 June 2015), for postgraduate students at the College of Computing and Informatics, Haramaya University, Chiro Campus, Ethiopia
+- **LaTeX Document Preparation System Using WinEdt Software** (18-20 June 2015), for postgraduate students at the College of Computing and Informatics, Haramaya University, Main Campus, Ethiopia

 ## Professional service (refereeing)
 _Journal Economic Survey_, _Journal of Health, Population and Nutrition_, _Journal of Human Ecology_